Concordium/concordium-node-sdk-js/README.md

 ```

 ## Create a deploy module
-The following example demostrates how to create a deploy module.
+The following example demonstrates how to create a deploy module.
 ```js
 const header: AccountTransactionHeader = {
     expiry: new TransactionExpiry(new Date(Date.now() + 3600000)),